DanishNadar/CampGrids/README.md

 Quick links use MSI-style outline buttons.

 Blank image placeholders are intentional.
-They reserve space for future visuals without relying on emoji or generated-looking filler.
+They reserve space for future visuals provided by Fannie Yu.